electron/electron/docs/api/extensions.md

 - `chrome.tabs.update` (partial support)
   - supported properties: `url`, `muted`.

+The following events of `chrome.tabs` are supported:

+- `chrome.tabs.onUpdated`
+- `chrome.tabs.onZoomChanged`

 > **Note:** In Chrome, passing `-1` as a tab ID signifies the "currently active
 > tab".
 Since Electron has no such concept, passing `-1` as a tab ID is not
 > supported and will raise an error.